Menzo96/libtock-c/examples/dumb_fuzzer/README.md

 in the app's folder and open the .lst file.
 ```

-When inspecting the .lst file, we can see that the program had a fault in **allow_readonly** function, at the driver number cmp instruction:
+When inspecting the .lst file, we can see that the program had a fault in **allow_readonly** function, at the driver number cmp instruction (address 4069a can be seen in PC register):

 ```
 0004068c <allow_readonly>: